techiediaries/techiediaries/_posts/2017/2017-5-13-ionic-3-lazy-loading-modules.md

 ## Conclusion

-So we have seen the process of lazy loading a page in your Ionic 4/Angular app which is simply creating an NgModule for it and decorate it with an IonicPage decorator, then reference it by a string of its name.
+So we have seen the process of lazy loading a component in your Ionic 5/Angular app which is simply creating an NgModule for it and decorate it with an IonicPage decorator, then reference it by a string of its name.